software-students-fall2022/final-project-team1-finalproject/README.md

 The web app and scraper are in the same dockerhub repository. <br>
 The web app is tagged "web-latest".
 The scraper app is tagged "scraper-latest". <br>
-Instuction on how to pull and run these images are inside the dockerhub repository readme.
+Instuctions on how to pull and run these images are inside the dockerhub repository readme.

 DigitalOcean deployment:
 * Link to the web app(for human user): https://web-jpw57.ondigitalocean.app/
-* Link to the scraper app(for web app): https://king-prawn-app-svy8t.ondigitalocean.app/
+* Link to the scraper app(for our web app): https://king-prawn-app-svy8t.ondigitalocean.app/

 # Operate the Unit Tests locally
 * Look at [README.md](./web-app/tests) file for steps to test the web-app.